 Step 3: APIinvoker and CCF-B derives AEF-PSK based on TLS master key used in step 2.

 Step 4: APIInvoker sends Authentication Initiation Request to AEF based on AEF details received in step 1 and CCF-B information.

+NOTE X: The CCF-B information (address) is required so that CFF-A, when contacted by the AEF, can forward the Request Security information to the correct interconnected CCF (CCF-B).
+AEF needs to transmit CCF-B information to CCF-A to allow CCF-A to retrieve the PSK security information from CCF-B.

 Step 5: AEF requests security information from CCF-A by passing the CCF-B’s information received in step 4 along with APIInvokerID.

 Step 6,7: CCF-A based on CCF-B’s information received requests security information from CCF-B.